srnagar/java-sdk-docs/identity_env_auth.md

-# Authenticating with Azure in Developer Environment
+# Azure Authentication in Development Environments

 The Azure Identity library provides Azure Active Directory token authentication support for applications running locally on developer machines through a a set of TokenCredential implementations.